Salpointe Catholic High School: Policies and procedures

-Administrative Structure
+Administrative structure

-"President/Principal" model
+"President/principal" model

-The administration of the school consists of nine members headed by the President.
-Answering to the President are the Principal, Director of Operations, the Director of Athletics, the Director of Campus Ministry, the Assistant Principal for Faculty Development and Supervision, Assistant Principal for Student Services, the Director of Counseling and the Director of Advancement.
+The administration of the school consists of nine members headed by the president.
+Answering to the president are the principal, director of operations, the director of athletics, the director of campus ministry, the assistant principal for faculty development and supervision, assistant principal for student services, the director of counseling and the director of advancement.

-Board of Members and Board of Directors
+Board of members and board of directors

-The Board of Members consists of the members of the Provincial Council of the Society of Mount Carmel of Illinois (the Most Pure Heart of Mary Province of the Carmelite Order).
+The board of members consists of the members of the Provincial Council of the Society of Mount Carmel of Illinois (the Most Pure Heart of Mary Province of the Carmelite Order).
 Members serve for a term of three years.

 The purpose, philosophy, and mission of Salpointe Catholic are the responsibility of the Board of Members.
 They also select and terminate the president of the school and the slate of candidates for principal.
 Certain financial measures require the approval of the Board of Members as well as any changes to the Articles of Incorporation and changes in the bylaws.

-The Board of Directors is a committee of up to 18 members serving as the policy making body for the school.
+The board of directors is a committee of up to 18 members serving as the policy-making body for the school.
 Membership consists of up to four representatives of the Carmelite community and at least 10 members of the community at large.
-As trustees for the Carmelite Order, this Board oversees the administration of the school, makes policies affecting all areas of school operations, oversees its financial well-being and plans extensively for the future.
+As trustees for the Carmelite Order, this board oversees the administration of the school, makes policies affecting all areas of school operations, oversees its financial well-being, and plans extensively for the future.

 Academics

 Overview

 Salpointe offers a four-year program with seven classes per year for all students.
-Salpointe curriculum requirements for the class of 2022 include four credits in English, four credits in Mathematics, four credits in Theology, three credits in Science, three credits in Social Studies, two credits in the same World Language, half a credit in Exercise Science, one credit in Fine Arts, a half credit Technology, and four credits in electives.
+Salpointe curriculum requirements for the class of 2022 included four credits in English, four credits in Mathematics, four credits in Theology, three credits in Science, three credits in Social Studies, two credits in the same World Language, half a credit in Exercise Science, one credit in Fine Arts, a half credit Technology, and four credits in electives.
 Twenty-six credits are required to graduate.
 The student/teacher ratio is 15:1.
 The North Central Association of Colleges and Schools named Salpointe the first college preparatory school in Southern Arizona in 1987 because of its cumulative college prep curriculum.
 Salpointe was the third school in the state to receive this classification following Brophy and Xavier High Schools in Phoenix.
-The school is also certified by the Western Catholic Education Association.
+The school is also certified by the Western Catholic Educational Association.